cmd05/Luminosity/README.md

 # Luminosity

-Remote repository for [Luminosity](http://luminosity-dev.herokuapp.com/) - The Complete Modern Blogging Platform. <br>
+Remote repository for [Luminosity](http://luminosity-dev.herokuapp.com/) - The Modern Blogging Platform. <br>

 ## Features
-  - Read Articles of various topics
+  - Find articles on various topics
-  - Explore Content and follow other users
+  - Follow other users
-  - Use a Web Friendly interface to create posts
+  - Use a web-friendly interface to create posts
-  - Comment and React on articles
+  - Create drafts before publishing articles
-  - Bookmark and save articles
+  - Comment and react on articles
-  - Customize Profile
+  - Bookmark articles
-  - Dark Mode option
+  - Customize your profile
-  - Public API (Dev.)
+  - Responsive Design and Dark Mode option

 <br>
 <p align = "center">